 Plant-based food products, especially those that mimic a typical animal-based product like milk or meat, are extremely popular.
-Over the last decade, interest in plant-based eating has skyrocketed due to growing interest in personalized health, animal welfare, and sustainability of the planet.
+Over the last decade, interest in plant-based eating has skyrocketed.

 On the other hand, plant-based innovation has also resulted in many products that fall into the highly processed category.
 Though they’re based on a plant (usually soybeans, peas, and/or wheat), the main ingredients are stripped down to high-protein, low-fiber, colorless powders mixed with preservatives, oils, natural or artificial coloring, gums, and seasonings.
 Are plant-based products like these actually good for you?
 Not really.